gamblevore/speedie/Documentation/Perry.md

 In fact Perry goes out of it's way to hide clutter.
 Hopefully this will let you focus on the code more easily.
 Especially if you are new!

-The reason for creating my own IDE, is that I wanted full support for Speedie.
-I refuse to be a second-class citizen.
+I wanted full support for Speedie, and I refuse to be a second-class citizen.
+Thats what I created my own IDE.

 ![](perry.png)